 Prior to your patients coming, you'll have to review the day’s charts to determine treatment needs and set up the necessary equipment for the first appointments.
 Patient appointments can range from standard preventative checkups and cleanings to the treatment of gum disease, filling a cavity, or root canals.

 After performing the necessary dental treatment, you will have the dentist come in and check the teeth or perform any advanced dental procedures.
-After discussing any follow-up care with the patient, you'll give your patients their goody bags and send them on the way.
-Then it’s time to clean the room and set out sterilized equipment for the next patient.
+After discussing any follow-up care with the patient, you might give the patients toothpaste, floss, or toothbrush samples.
+After the patient is dismissed, it’s time to clean the room and set out sterilized equipment for the next patient.
 Following a lunch break, you will repeat similar duties after lunch.
 At the end of the day, the hygienist is responsible for cleaning and sterilizing all equipment in the office.
 Sometimes, they must also clean the rooms themselves, including mopping floors and wiping down chairs and counters.

 Out of all the careers out there, dental hygienists are known to have some of the highest amounts of job satisfaction.
 And it only takes three years to get that degree!
 Be contacted by a dental school today.